benjaminocampo/DataCuration/README.md

 conda install -c conda-forge notebook
 ```

-(Note: If you're using Windows you can use the Windows Powersheell or Anaconda
+(Note: If you're using Windows, you can use the Windows Powersheell or Anaconda
 Prompt.
 Since command line usage varies in Windows and Linux, here's a list of
 the most important ones if you're unfamiliar with them:
 <https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows>).